 Department of the Interior Museum Program.
 Offers the Museum Property Handbook Volume I: Preservation and Protection of Museum Property and Museum Property Handbook Volume II: Documentation of Museum Property.
-Home of the classic NPS ConservOGrams brochures on collections care from the National Park Service.
+Home of the classic NPS ConservOGrams brochures on collections care.

 Smithsonian Museum Conservation Institute.
 Has links to sources for care of specific items.

 Exhibit Makeovers.
-Book by Alice Parman.
-Downloadable worksheets from her book and opportunity to purchase it.
+Book by Alice Parman with worksheets and directions to purchase.

 Exhibit Labels: An Interpretive Approach.
-Book by Beverly Serrell available through AAM.
+Book by Beverly Serrell on just what it says.

 Everyone's Welcome: The Americans with Disabilities Act and Museums.
-Book by John Salmen on how to make museums and exhibits compliant with ADA.
+Book by John Salmen on how to use Universal Design and make museums and exhibits compliant with ADA.